GuavaCZ/filament-nested-resources/README.md

         return Ancestor::make(
             ArtistResource::class, // Parent Resource Class
             // Optionally you can pass a relationship name, if it's non-standard.
-The plugin will try to guess it otherwise );
+The plugin will try to guess it otherwise
+            // e.g. the 'morphable' method of a morphTo relationship );
     }
 }